 - Vacuum: Clean with the wide nozzle and/or brush nozzle on your shop vacuum.

 - Tack Cloth: For small areas, use a tack cloth to very lightly wipe off debris.
 However, pressing too hard will embed wax in the drywall paper, so go easy.

 - Wet-Clean: Wet a drywall sponge and then squeeze it out.
 The sponge will feel almost dry in your hand.
 Begin at the top of the drywall and, with gentle pressure, pull in downward strokes.
 Rinse out and squeeze the sponge frequently.
 Change out the water when it begins to get murky.

 Note that this guide refers to bare, unpainted drywall.
-If you have painted drywall, this acrylic-latex surface is impervious to water.
+If you have painted drywall, the acrylic-latex paint surface is somewhat water-resistant.
 Thus, you can use warm water and a non-abrasive all-purpose cleaner.

 Cleaning Drywall Joint Compound (Mud)